theupdateframework/pep-on-pypi-with-tuf/README.rst

   prevents automated signing with the key.
 An attacker who compromises PyPI infrastructure will not be able to immediately read these keys.

-* Threshold signature scheme: A role could increase its resilience to key compromises by requiring that at least t out of n keys are REQUIRED to sign its metadata.
+* Threshold signature scheme: A role can increase its resilience to key compromises by specifying that at least t out of n keys are REQUIRED to sign its metadata.
 A compromise of t-1 keys is insufficient to compromise the role itself.
 Saying that a role requires (t, n) keys denotes the threshold signature property.